webplatform/docs-wpd/Projects/CompaTables/Adding_to_our_content/index.md

 ---
-title: Adding to our Docs pages
+title: 'Adding to our Docs pages'
 uri: 'WPD:Projects/CompaTables/Adding to our content'

 ---